 - Repeat taking stem cuttings.
 How many cuttings you take depends on how tall your succulent is, and how far down you want to prune.

 - I cut this crassula stem all the way down, making sure to have at least one leaf pair remaining.
 Placed in a sunny spot it will continue to grow.

 - Let the cuttings dry out for one or two days.

-- Place your cuttings on a layer of well draining potting soil, or mix some sand and or perlite in with regular potting mix.
+- Place your cuttings on a layer of well-draining potting soil, or mix some sand and or perlite in with the regular potting mix.
 Stick the stems of the crown and stem cuttings into the soil.
 The loose leaves can be placed right on top of the soil.

 Now the only thing left to do is wait for the cuttings to grow roots and show new growth.